-Ears have no lids will involve a number of readings, discussionas and be accompanied by two book launches*, featuring:
+Ears have no lids involved a number of readings and discussions featuring:

 Dr Sean Ashton, Senior Lecturer at Leeds Beckett University will read from his most recent publication, Living in a Land (Ma Bibliotheque, 2017)

 Anat Ben-David is a musical artist and formerly a member of the group ‘Chicks on Speed’.
 She recently presented her Opera, Kairos at the Victoria & Albert Museum.

 Professor Felipe Cussen is a Chilean poet & academic from the University of Santiago, Chile.